Used to describe an event that’s unexpected and unintended.

 Used when an insured item is stolen and not recovered, unsafe to repair or would cost more to repair than replace.

-The use of an insured item will depend on the item.
-If it’s a car or motorbike, the use will usually include driving on a public road or private driveway, parking, garaging and storing, but exclude racing or off-road use.
-A caravan or boat use usually also extends to towing.
-It’s best to check the details of your policy so you’re clear about what use is covered for any item you’ve insured.
+The use of an insured item will depend on the item and the policy it's insured under.
+It's best to check the details of your policy so you're clear about what use is covered for any item you've insured.

 If you have held your insurance policy with us for more than a year you may qualify for this discount.